 Famous names buried at Brookwood include John Singer Sargent (portrait artist), Margaret, Duchess of Argyll (society socialite), Dr Robert Knox (Edinburgh anatomist) and Denis Wheatley (thriller writer).

-Brookwood Cemetery is a Grade I listed park and gardens, contains numerous individually listed structures.
+Brookwood Cemetery is a grade one listed park and gardens, contains numerous individually listed structures.